 When a judge denies a defendant’s motion to dismiss, the case will continue because defendant did not convince the judge to terminate the case.
 The plaintiff has not won (yet).

-In a civil litigation when a judge denies a defendant’s motion to dismiss, the case will continue instead of ending early.
-The plaintiff did not win the case.
-On the other hand, the defendant failed to convince the judge that the case (or at least one of the claims in the case) must end.
+When students read a U.S. court decision where a judge “denies a motion to dismiss,” it may appear that the judge is ruling that the plaintiff won her case.
+That’s not accurate.
+In a civil litigation, when a judge denies a defendant’s motion to dismiss, the case continues instead of ending early.
+The plaintiff did not win the case, however, the defendant failed to convince the judge that the case (or at least one of the claims in the case) must end.

-A defendant typically brings a motion to dismiss early in the case.
-The defendant is asking the judge to end the case because there is a significant problem.
-For example, a defendant may argue that the plaintiff’s Complaint has important defects.
-The defendant also might argue that the court lacks personal or subject matter jurisdiction.
+A defendant typically brings a motion to dismiss early in the litigation.
+The defendant is asking the judge to end plaintiff’s case because there is a defect in plaintiff’s claim or because of another issue that requires the case to end.

-Rule 9 of the Federal Rules of Civil Procedure requires Patty to include additional detail in her Complaint because she is alleging fraud.
+Let’s say Patty sues David for fraud in a United States federal court.
+Rule 9 of the Federal Rules of Civil Procedure requires Patty to include certain details in her complaint because she is alleging fraud.
 Patty must allege when, where, and how the fraud took place.

 If Patty’s complaint does not include these details, David could ask the judge to dismiss the fraud claim.
 But if the judge denies David’s motion, then Patty’s case will continue to the next stage of the litigation.
 Patty has not won her case yet.
 The case is not over – – Patty must still prove her claims if the case goes to trial.

 Follow this link to learn more about major stages of a civil litigation.

 So what Happens if a Court Grants a Defendant’s Motion to Dismiss?